Submissions for the 2021 Don Argo Award will be accepted beginning June 1, 2021. Email your submission to

 If you have written a book set in Florida or know of another author you would like to recommend for the award, please see our guidelines.

 Authors may self-nominate or may be nominated by someone else.
-Submissions (which must include identification of author, address, phone, email, book title, and year published) are being accepted from June 1 through August 16, 2020.
+Submissions (which must include identification of the author, address, phone, email, book title, and year published) are being accepted from June 1 through August 22, 2021.
 The submissions will be reviewed and scored by three judges.
-The Don Argo Award will be presented at the October 17 2020 SCWG meeting.
-The winner will receive a cash prize and an engraved plaque.
+The Don Argo Award will be presented at the October 16 2020 SCWG meeting.
+The winner will receive a $100 check and an engraved plaque.